lakshyakh93/deepcohort/README.md

 Data slicing / Cohort creation is an important task in a lot of applications including ML systems, Business metric understanding and RCA operations.

 ## Model Analysis
 Cohort creation is important in ML systems, in understanding how model performs on different subset of data.
-With the subset space being exponential, DeepCohort helps in extracting meaningfula and most impactful subsets to our target variable.
+With the subset space being exponential, DeepCohort helps in extracting meaningful and most impactful subsets to our target variable.
 Right now it builds a regression decision tree for this.

 ## Root Cause Analysis Business Metric
 This tool can also be used to identify most impactful cohorts to your metrics.
-For example, it can iudentify which subgroup of ypyur data is contributing most to your Revenue increase.
-Again Naive way to do is to look at all subsets of data, but as discussed, the space is exponetial.
+For instance, it can identify which subgroup of your data is contributing most to the Revenue increase.
+Again Naive way is to look at all subsets of data, but as discussed, that space is exponential.

 ### Note
 This package outputs a Tree as an image.